 There are a variety of tests available to determine the sharpness of your knife.
 The “paper exam” is one of the most common ways to check the sharpness of your knife.
 You have to do is move a knife from heel to tip over a sheet of copy paper.
 If your knife isn’t cutting cleanly, it’s time to hone or sharpen it.

 How Frequently Should You Hone and Sharpen Your Tools?

 The appropriate response is that you can sharpen your knives with steel before each use and then only get them sharpened every 3 to 12 months.

 Let’s take a look at why that is–

-Since honing does not remove a significant amount of knife steel when used, you can hone your knife on a regular basis.
+Since the honing process does not remove a significant amount of knife’s blade steel when used, you can hone your knife regularly.
 You’ve also seen chefs hone their knives before each use on cooking shows.

 If you’re not as meticulous, you can use honing steel when; if you’ve already honed your knife and it’s still not doing well, it’s probably time to sharpen it.
 Sharpening a knife, unlike honing, should be done just a few times a year, and maybe even less.